mhx/dwarfs/README.md

 The different tools should behave pretty much the same whether you're using them on Linux or Windows.
-The file system images can be copied between Linux and Windows and images created on one OS should work find on the other.
+The file system images can be copied between Linux and Windows and images created on one OS should work fine on the other.

 There are a few things worth pointing out, though: